samrustan/Traffic-Sign-CNN/writeup_template.md

 To avoid overfitting, Dropout was applied on the feed-forward layers.
 Dropout randomly zeroes out values and creates a probability that the activation will be passed forward.
 By applying dropout, the network must confirm the values it produces repeatly to avoid generating noise.
 Effectively, the network cannot rely on the "regularity" of the dataset.

 Also, L2 regularization and Cross Entropy on weights was applied to penalize large weight ("weight-gain") momentum shifts.
-I used an L2_strength valie of 1e-4.
+I used an L2_strength value of 1e-4.
 This was the largest value suggested by the Amazon AWS training parameters suggestion.

 http://docs.aws.amazon.com/machine-learning/latest/dg/training-parameters.html